Summer Program "Parliamentary Democracy in Europe"

-This summer school untangles these issues and provides its participants with a map of the current state of democracy at EU level, under the perspective of the civil society and interest groups, the parliaments of Europe, the European Commission as the main EU institution entitled to present legislative initiatives and, last but not least, the European Council.
+This summer program untangles these issues and provides its participants with a map of the current state of democracy at EU and national level, under the perspective of the parliaments of Europe, national governments, and EU institutions, notably the European Commission, the Council and the European Central Bank.

-Participants will be provided with knowledge and expertise that will allow them to understand and interpret the complex role of these institutions.
-The Faculty, which includes world-class academics and experienced officials from European and national institutions, reflects the need to combine theory with practice in understanding the future of Europe's democracy and the interplay between national and citizens' interests and the European Union "public good" as emerges through the EU legislative procedures..
+Participants will be provided with knowledge and expertise that will allow them to understand and interpret the complex role of these institutions exercising budgetary powers.
+The Faculty, which includes senior and junior academics from law, political sciences and economics and experienced officials from European and national institutions, reflects the need to combine theory with practice in understanding the future of Europe's democracy and the interplay between national and EU institutions in budgetary procedures.

-This Summer School was awarded as a Jean Monnet module co-financed by the European Commission in 2013, 2014, 2015 and in 2015 was chosen as the winner of the PADEMIA teaching award.
+This Summer Program has been awarded as a Jean Monnet module on “Parliamentary accountability and technical expertise: budgetary powers, information and communication technologies and elections (PATEU)” co-financed by the European Commission (1st year).
+Previously it was a awarded as a Jean Monnet Module from 2013 to 2015 and in 2015 was chosen as the winner of the PADEMIA teaching award.

 - LUISS Centre for Parliamentary Studies, that undertakes multidisciplinary research initiatives concerning the organisation and activities of the Italian Senate and Chamber of Deputies, Regional Parliaments and the European Parliament.

 - SciencesPo - Centre d'études européennes Founded in 2005, the Centre d'études européennes is one of the nine research centres of Sciences Po.
 Its scientific project rests on a multidisciplinary and transversal approach to policy and politics.
 Its principal fields of research unfold into three transversal axes: to understand the European construction and its impact, to grasp the policy/politics articulation, and to invest in methodological questions.